On Writing Qualitative Research: Living by Words (Falmer).

 A&HE 5504: Research paper: teaching of English

 Required of all Ed.M., Ed.D. and Ph.D. students.
-This course seeks to facilitate the writing of the paper representing a refined presentation of a students research question and area of inquiry.
+This course facilitates the writing of a paper representing the results of an independent research project.
+Usually requires enrollment for 2 semesters, each earning 3 credits.
 Special fee required.

 A&HE 6404: Internship in college teaching of English